 1111 S.W.
 2nd Avenue, Portland, OR 97204

-The Portland Police Bureau is in the early stages of developing its Strategic Plan for the next five years and would like your help.
+The Portland Police Bureau is developing its Strategic Plan for the next five years and would like your help.

 The City of Portland is committed to providing meaningful access.
 To request translation, interpretation, modifications, accommodations, or other auxiliary aids or services, contact: (503) 823-0369 or Gabriela.Bermudez@portlandoregon.gov.

 All meetings are open to the public.

 The Portland Police Bureau will develop a five-year strategic plan over the course of this year.
 The strategic plan will be a guiding document that prioritizes the Bureau's goals and objectives, outlines how it will meet its strategic goals and objectives, provides metrics to assess the Bureau's performance, and ensures communication of progress to all stakeholders.

 During this process, the Bureau will follow the pillars of 21st Century Policing to promote positive interaction between the police and the community to build trust.
 The approach to strategic planning was designed on three key principles:

 The process includes:

 At the end of the process, the Bureau will have a strategic plan that incorporates input from Bureau members, community members, as well as other organizations and stakeholders; a cohesive strategy that the community helped craft; a collective definition of community engagement/policing; an action plan that will help move from strategy to implementation by providing a process for accountability with metrics to measure success.

 The process is built around three major pillars: Data Collection, Strategic Planning, and Implementation.